Tung Wah Group of Hospitals Fung Yiu King Hospital

-Tung Wah Group of Hospitals Fung Yiu King Hospital (東華三院馮堯敬醫院, TWGHs Fung Yiu King Hospital in short) is a charitable geriatric service hospital operated by the Tung Wah Group of Hospitals in Sandy Bay on the Hong Kong Island in Hong Kong.
+Tung Wah Group of Hospitals Fung Yiu King Hospital (東華三院馮堯敬醫院; FYKH) is a charitable geriatric service hospital operated by the Tung Wah Group of Hospitals in Sandy Bay on the Hong Kong Island in Hong Kong.

 History

 The hospital was known as Sandy Bay Infirmary in the 1970s.
 In 1986, the infirmary was renovated and expanded and soon renamed Fung Yiu King Convalescent Hospital in 1987.
 It was then renamed to TWGHs Fung Yiu King Hospital in 1994 as service shifted to rehabilitative treatment.